-For your information, Tioman's peak season is from about March to October/November.
+For your information, Tioman's peak season is January - March.
 The months of November/December to February/March are considered monsoon season.
 Tioman remains open during this time, but expect cool, sunny and very clear days with fresh crispy air to alternate with blustery rainy spells.

 has just been opened and has already taken on the role of nerve centre for anything to do with the various paradise islands offshore from Mersing, as well as the ferry to get there.
 Go there to save lots of time!